JJshome/ai-procurement-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Department of Homeland Security for project inspiration
-- SAP Ariba, Oracle, and Coupa Software for procurement software best practices
-- IBM, GEP Smart, and JAGGAER for AI and automation technology insights

 ---

-© 2025 TechInnovate Solutions.
-All rights reserved.
+© 2025 Ucaretron Inc. All rights reserved.